Tinkerforge/doc/en/source/Software/Brickd_Install_Windows.rst

 --------------------------

-The Brick Daemon installer automatically installs all necessary drivers, except the corresponding step were deselected toring installation.
+The Brick Daemon installer automatically installs all necessary drivers, except the corresponding step were deselected during installation.
 There are rare cases in which the automatic driver installation fails.
 In all this cases it can be necessary to manually install the required drivers.